griffithlab/immuno_gcp_wdl_manuscript/RunningPipeline_README.md

 gcloud config get-value project # Verify it was set correctly
 ```
-You can alo find the Project ID in the Google Cloud Console, it is visible in the
+You can also find the Project ID in the Google Cloud Console.
+It is visible in the
 project selector dropdown at the top left, listed beneath the display name.

 #### 2. Link a Billing Account to Your Project